 Section 1-56(i) of the IPA Act required the IPA to develop a SPV procurement plan to spend up to \$30 million on RECs from photovoltaic resources using the RERF.
 The Agency's SPV procurement plan was approved by the Commission in Docket No. 14-0651.
 The SPV procurement plan called for at least three procurement events (with the possibility of a fourth procurement event if funding was available).
 The first procurement event under that plan was held in June 2015 and successfully allocated the full \$5 million budget for that event; the second was held in November 2015 and successfully allocated the full \$10 million budget for that event; and the third was held in March 2016 and fully allocated the full \$15 million budget for that event.
 While the SPV procurement plan does not direct the IPA to utilize the full RERF balance (which will increase as ARES make future compliance payments), it is an important first step forward in allowing those funds to be used for their intended purpose.
-The IPA hopes that future legislative changes will add to the ease through which the IPA can use the remaining fund balance to further the RERF's purposes.
+The IPA hopes that recent changes made through Public Act 99-0906, including the required development of the Illinois Solar for All program using (in part) RERF funds, allows for funds collected for the procurement of renewable energy resources to be put to use in a productive, beneficial manner.

-225 See Docket No. 12-0544, Final Order dated December 19, 2012 at 112-114; Docket No. 15-0541, Final Order dated December 16, 2015 at 144.
+&lt;sup>233 See Docket No. 12-0544, Final Order dated December 19, 2012 at 112-114; Docket No. 15-0541, Final Order dated December 16, 2015 at 144.